QuantDevJayson/QuantDevJayson/README.md

 ## Hi there 👋

-**💡 Bridging AI, Quantitative Finance, and Blockchain to build the future of financial systems.**
+**💡 Harnessing AI, Quant Finance, and Blockchain to revolutionize financial ecosystems.**

 I am a Quantitative Developer & Software Engineer specializing in algorithmic trading, AI-driven risk modeling, full-stack applications, and blockchain innovations.
 With a BSc in Actuarial Science (with IT), MSc in Financial Engineering, MSc in Development Finance, and a Certificate in Quantitative Finance (CQF), I integrate quantitative research, AI, and full-stack engineering to develop scalable, high-performance systems that optimize capital efficiency, risk management, and market liquidity.

+**💡 My Mission:**
+To redefine financial eco-systems by leveraging AI, DeFi, and quantitative finance—creating trust-driven, scalable, and inclusive financial solutions that drive sustainable prosperity and capital efficiency.

 **⚡ Core Expertise**